 An interesting concept that the graphic portrays is that each view agrees on the beginning and end.
 Every view believes that the kingdom was promised in the Old Testament, presented by Jesus and will culminate in the eternal state.

 If you have suggestions for future graphics let me know in the comments.

-Enter your email address in the form below the post or follow me on Twitter for the latest updates.
+Follow me on Twitter for the latest updates.